SydneyBioX/Statial/README.md

 Overview
 --------

-**Statial** provides functionality to examine pairwise cell relationships which are conditional on the spatial behaviour of a 3rd cell population in high multiplexed images.
+**Statial** Statial is a suite of functions for identifying changes in cell
+    state.
+The functionality provided by Statial provides robust quantification of cell type localisation which are invariant to changes in tissue structure.
+In addition to this Statial uncovers changes in marker expression associated with varying levels of localisation.
+These features can be used to explore how the structure and function of different cell types may be altered by the agents they are surrounded with.

 Installation